 About the inkjet discussion

 If you have an analogue production facility and you need to digitize, probably you are looking into integrating inkjet into your production.
 However, in the first stages you do not need to speak with a chemist or an ink formulator.
 So, what do you actually need to start and integrate inkjet ink?
 Talking with an application specialist would be our first recommendation.
-Richard Fisher, Head of Application Development, talks about having the initial conversations about your current production and what you are targeting to digitize.
+Having the initial conversations about your current production and what you are targeting to digitize is vital.
 What is your application space?
-What are the challenges you have with your current technology, and what can we do with inkjet technology to really help move your business forward?
+What are the challenges you have with your current technology?

 The ink ends up on the product

 Barry McGregor, Applied Integration Manager, talks during the interview about his role and how his job is to represent the OEM’s interest in how to integrate the ink into their process, but also into the infrastructure.
 Usually, the inkjet process revolves around the printhead, as people conceive it from a hardware point of view, but the ink is what ends up on the product.
 “The printhead on its own can’t sit there in space.
 It needs an architecture around it to make sure that the ink has an optimal performance.”
 The Applied Integration team is testing the ink to make sure that it’s delivering what the OEM requires.
 The customer is always updated by Fujifilm about the developments, making sure they understand the consequences of certain decisions as the project advances.